awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-post-confirmation.md

 ------

 Amazon Cognito passes event information to your Lambda function\.
 The function then returns the same event object to Amazon Cognito, with any changes in the response\.
-In the Lambda console, you can set up a test event with data that’s relevant to your Lambda trigger\.
+In the Lambda console, you can set up a test event with data that is relevant to your Lambda trigger\.
 The following is a test event for this code sample:

 ------
 #### [ JSON ]